 .
 It can be accessed in several ways:

-- Forward button on the standard toolbar of the Main window and of the Message viewer window
+- The Forward button on the standard toolbar of the Main window and of the Message viewer window.

-- Forward option in the Message section of the Main menu or Shift+F5 hotkey
+- The Forward option in the Message section of the Main menu or the Shift+F5 hotkey.

-After that the selected message is opened for editing in forward mode.
-Fwd: prefix is added in front of the message subject, the initial message becomes a file attached to the new one.
-The format of the forwarded message can be changed in account properties using macros:
+After that, the selected message is opened for editing in forward mode.
+The Fwd: prefix is added in front of the message subject, the initial message becomes a file attached to the new one.
+The format of the forwarded message can be changed in account properties using the macros:

 While selecting several messages for forwarding, each of them becomes a separate attachment.